huss-osman/linux-fundamentals/linux/fundamentals/shell-basics.md

 # Shell Basics

 ## Overview
-A shell is a program that interprets user commands and communicates with the operating system.
-It acts as the interface between the user and the system kernel.
+A **shell** is a program that interprets user commands and communicates with the **operating system**.
+It acts as the interface between the user and the **system kernel**, translating typed commands into actions the system can execute.

-Understanding how shells work helps improve efficiency when working extensively in the terminal.
+Understanding how shells work improves efficiency when working extensively in the **terminal**, especially in environments that rely heavily on command-line interaction.

 ---